Rio Hondo College logo

 Transfers to: CSU

 The purpose of this course is to provide students with an introduction to the field of rehabilitation services.
-This course presents an orientation to federal/state and private rehabilitation/community agencies, which are involved in facilitating the rehabilitation and treatment processes of individuals.
-A historical, philosophical, and social overview of rehabilitation counseling will be provided, as well as coverage of the private/state agencies and community support that assist people with disabilities.
-A wide variety of different issues related to the professions of rehabilitation will be discussed in detail.
-Students will learn to analyze the personal, social, and vocational implications of a disability in an individual's participation in a community and their own lives.
+The course presents an orientation to federal/state and private rehabilitation/community agencies, which are involved in facilitating the rehabilitation and treatment processes of individuals.
+An historical, philosophical, and social overview of rehabilitation counseling is provided, as is coverage of the private/state agencies and community support that assist people with disabilities.
+A wide variety of different issues related to the professions of rehabilitation is discussed in detail.
+In the course, students learn to analyze the personal, social, and vocational implications of a disability in an individual's life and in their participation in a community.

 HUSR 122 - Introduction to Group Leadership and Process (3.0 units)